Gouthamve/geekon.tech/content/content/post/tsdb-as-a-lib.md

 Now that we inserted the data, lets read it back.
 This is where `tsdb` excels, by giving you a really powerful way to query time-series.

-We first need to specify the time-range over which we need the data and then we can use several `Matchers` to choose the series for which we want the data for.
+We first need to specify the time-range over which we need the data and then we use several `Matchers` to choose the series for which we want the data for.
 ```
 1  q := db.Querier(10, 1000)  // The data b/w t=0 to t=1000
 2  defer q.Close()  // To release locks.